cppservergit/cppserver-pgsql/README.md

 SHELL=bash
 DATE=$(shell printf '%(%Y%m%d)T')
 CC=g++-12
-CC_OPTS=-O3 -std=c++20 -pthread -flto=4 -fno-extern-tls-init
+CC_OPTS=-Wno-unused-parameter -Wpedantic -Wall -Wextra -O3 -std=c++23 -pthread -flto=4 -fno-extern-tls-init
 CC_LIBS=-lpq -lcurl
 CC_OBJS=env.o logger.o config.o audit.o email.o httputils.o sql.o login.o session.o mse.o main.o
 ```

 ## dockerfile

-The CPPServer's docker image uses the official Ubuntu 22.04 LTS as the base image, a few environment variables are defined, but not all of the required variables, some were left out because those will are defined in the deployment artifact (YAML files) using secrets, mainly for database connection strings, when using Kubernetes or a serverless Cloud service like Azure Container Apps, please visit CPPServer's [QuickStart tutorial](https://github.com/cppservergit/cppserver-docs/blob/main/quickstart.md) to learn all about CPPServer configuration options.
+The CPPServer's docker image uses the official Ubuntu 22.04 LTS as the base image, a few environment variables are defined, but not all of the required variables, some were left out because those will are defined in the deployment artifact (YAML files) using secrets, mainly for database connection strings when using Kubernetes or a serverless Cloud service like Azure Container Apps, please visit CPPServer's [QuickStart tutorial](https://github.com/cppservergit/cppserver-docs/blob/main/quickstart.md) to learn all about CPPServer configuration options.

 ```
 FROM ubuntu:latest